Francis Goes to the Races

-Francis Goes to the Races is a 1951 American black-and-white comedy film from Universal-International, produced by Leonard Goldstein, directed by Arthur Lubin, that stars Donald O'Connor, Piper Laurie, and Cecil Kellaway.
-The distinctive voice of Francis is a voice-over by actor Chill Wills.

-This is a sequel to Universal-International's 1950 film Francis.
+Francis Goes to the Races is a 1951 American Universal-International black-and-white comedy film produced by Leonard Goldstein, directed by Arthur Lubin and starring Donald O'Connor, Piper Laurie and Cecil Kellaway.
+The distinctive voice of Francis the Talking Mule is a supplied by actor Chill Wills.
+The film is a sequel to the 1950 film Francis and the second of seven films in the franchise.

 Plot

-Francis the Talking Mule and his sidekick Peter Sterling visit Colonel Travers and his granddaughter on their family horse farm.
-Peter soon finds himself involved in the world of horse racing and a crime boss and his men trying to "fix" races involving the Travers' horses.

-Peter and Francis are hitch-hiking past the Travers horse farm when one of the horses takes a liking to Francis.
-In need of cash (as he usually is), Peter accepts an offer to have Francis boarded at the race track stables as a companion animal.
-Peter also gets an odd-job position for himself.
+Francis the Talking Mule and his sidekick Peter Sterling visit Colonel Travers and his granddaughter on their family horse farm, where Peter becomes involved in the world of horse racing.
+A crime boss and his men trying to fix races involving the Travers' horses.
+Peter accepts an offer to have Francis boarded at the race track stables as a companion animal.
+Peter also takes a job there..

-Peter quickly learns that horse racing is an expensive sport.
-The Travers' are in debt and are counting on their horse, Sudden Storm, to win the big handicap race.
-But creditor 'Square Deal' Mallory claims the horse before the race.
-Frances Travers gives Peter her life savings of $25,000.00 with instructions to buy Sudden Storm back.
-But Peter ends up buying Oakwood Gal, a filly of doubtful talent.
+Peter learns that horse racing is an expensive sport.
+The Traverses are in debt and are counting on their horse Sudden Storm to win the big handicap race, but creditor "Square Deal" Mallory claims the horse before the race.
+Frances Travers gives Peter her life savings of $25,000.00 with instructions to purchase Sudden Storm, but Peter buys Oakwood Gal, a filly of doubtful talent.

-Francis can "talk to horses", so he is able to give Peter some solid tips on the next day's races.
-Peter wins 7 races in a row and repays the $25,000.00 to the Travers.
-But this attracts the attention of the Racing Commission, who demand to know the source of Peter's information.
-Naturally, he cannot tell them.
-Racetrack detective Frank Damer shadows Peter night and day, but only grows more confused.
+Francis can talk to horses, so he is able to provide Peter with some solid tips on the next day's races.
+Peter wins seven races in a row and repays the $25,000.00 to the Traverses.
+However, this attracts the attention of the racing commission, which demands to know the source of Peter's information.
+Racetrack detective Frank Damer shadows Peter night and day but only grows more confused.

-Mallory kidnaps Peter and demands he work his racetrack magic for them.
-Without Francis to guide him, Peter costs the gamblers $200,000.00.
-Mallory is furious but decides it isn't worth the risk to kill Peter.
+Mallory kidnaps Peter and demands that he work his racetrack magic for them.
+Without Francis to guide him, Peter costs the gamblers $200,000.
+Mallory is furious but decides against killing Peter.

-Oakwood Gal is the Travers' only asset, but Francis is convinced he can coach the filly to victory, and reveals his "special talent" to the Travers.
+Francis is convinced that he can coach Oakwood Gal to victory and reveals his talking ability to the Traverses.
 Thugs enter Oakwood Gal's stable to injure her, but Francis kicks them into submission.
-Francis is comically shot in the rear end, and insults the veterinarians who treat the wound.
+Francis is shot in the rear end and insults the veterinarians who treat the wound.

 Oakwood Gal wins the big race by a nose over Sudden Storm, but the racing commission suspects a fix.
-Francis walks in and says Storm and Oakwood are brother and sister, and Storm was only doing the gentlemanly thing.
-The commission is worried Francis may take his race predicting skills nationwide, but he assures them he's giving up racing.
+Francis says that Sudden Storm and Oakwood Gal are siblings, and that Sudden Storm was only doing the gentlemanly thing.
+The commission is worried that Francis may take his race-prediction skills nationwide, but Peter and Francis leave town.

-He and Peter leave town in a luxury van provided by a relieved Commission.